-Another diagram is attached which shows pipe and fitting placement, with pipe in RED and fittings in BLACK.
+Another diagram is attached which shows a pipe and fitting placement, with a pipe in RED and fittings in BLACK.

-Now its time to build the ‘BACK’ of the table, which is a fairly simple.
-For this step, you will need a Table Cap, an External Cap and two Crosses, both which should not have not yet been used.
+Now its time to build the ‘BACK’ of the table, which is fairly simple.
+For this step, you will need a Table Cap, an External Cap, and two Crosses, both of which should not have not yet been used.
 Assemble them, along with the long pieces of 30” pipe to make something that looks like it belongs on the top of a telephone pole.

 When assembling the ‘center stack’ with PVC cement, lay this flat on the floor so that everything is flat and your pipe is all parallel.